top of page

 Voice Awareness in Therapy

-The voice is the unappreciated servant, the unsung companion, overlooked, taken for granted at the therapy table.
+The voice is the unappreciated servant, the unsung companion, overlooked and taken for granted at the therapy table.
 Or there are ghost voices that lie within unspoken from the past or whisper from the social side-lines.
 This is how to speak; this is how to express feelings and ideas.
 These are the words to use.
 This is the tone, the pitch and the preferred prosody.

 We are so caught up in saying what we want to say we neglect to notice how we are saying it.
 The voice is at the heart of how we say things and relate when in conversation.
 A mutual willingness to be interested in, kind to and surprised by our voices is helpful to any conversation whether creative, business, therapeutic or reflective.

 We bring to the conversation a relationship with our voices.
 Do I know or trust my voice?
 Does it give me away?
 Does it sound like it is performing?
 Is it nervous, shaky or brash?
 Is my voice different in different roles?
-We bring to the conversation an awareness of how we co-constructing a sharing of our voices.
+We bring to the conversation an awareness of how we go about co-constructing a sharing of our voices.

 We hear our voice with our own critical or sympathetic ear.
 Part of therapy is doing voice work.
 Just as we may join a choir to develop and practice our singing voice so we can find our conversational voice more freely and with more relational authenticity through compassionate practice.

-If we can replace shame with compassion and curiosity, it can help us listen as we speak to the emotional cadence of our own and other voices.
+I can recognise hidden shame or guilt by the tone of voice and if we can replace shame with compassion and curiosity, it can help us listen as we speak to the emotional cadence of our own and other voices.
 The voice may touch thoughts and feelings that lie beyond or beneath what is being read out.
 Shy words may grow in confidence, words too often loudly repeated may look a little ridiculous and be reined in.

 Lucy Cutler and I have been doing Voice Awareness workshops for therapists to show the voice as a therapeutic tool.
 As Cognitive Analytic Therapists we work relationally and integratively and we have put the voice at the centre of our work.
 We came to this focus through a psycho-social and plural view of the self in the world and the through the use of more varied and co-creative letter writing and conversational mapping in and between sessions with clients and in supervision.
 If we make a listening map of the key words of the conversation it leads to a moment of what we have called recapping where therapist and client go around the word map of key patterns and concerns and give voice to it.
 Sometimes it helps to audio record or video record this with our phones.
 What is evident is the added awareness of our voices that comes from recapping our thoughts and feelings, memories and responses both out there on paper and in there on our minds and in our bodies simultaneously.